 The Lancaster County Sheriff's Office is responsible for a full range of law enforcement and court-related duties.
-The Sheriff's Office is staffed by 101 employees including 76 commissioned deputies.
-The majority of deputies are assigned to the Patrol Division and respond to emergency and routine calls for service in addition to conducting self-initiated prevention and detection of law violations, investigate criminal activity and traffic accidents, and perform coroner's duties.
-The rest perform more specialized duties such as
+The Sheriff's Office is staffed by 115 employees including 84 commissioned deputies.
+The majority of deputies are assigned to the Patrol Division and respond to emergency and routine calls for service in addition to conducting self-initiated prevention and detection of law violations, investigate criminal activity and traffic accidents, and performing coroner's duties.
+The rest perform more specialized duties such as:

 - Court security